What is a stair lift?

 We developed the stair assistant AssiStep to stimulate activity and safety in your own home

-The AssiStep is certified by the leading global certification organization TÜV, and it's approved for users weighting up to 120 kg.
+The AssiStep is certified by the leading global certification organization TÜV, and it's approved for users weighing up to 264 lbs / 19 stones / 120 kg.
 The AssiStep can be installed in both straight stairs and curved stairs and gives a solid and firm support in front of you when walking up or down.
-It significantly reduces the risk of falling by providing a barrierer between you and the stair, giving you confidence in your everyday life.
+It significantly reduces the risk of falling by providing a barrier between you and the stair, giving you confidence in your everyday life.

 What does the AssiStep cost?